-Preparing yourself for a new FIFO position
+Preparing for a new FIFO position

-“Working in the remote services industry is challenging yet rewarding.
+Working in the remote services industry is both challenging and rewarding.
 The opportunity to fly in and fly out of a remote location can lead to a fantastic career, full of opportunity and experience that will last a lifetime.

-- Remote sites are exactly that, Remote!
-Often remote means hot, very, very hot.
-In parts of the Northern Territory and Western Australia temperatures can reach up to 50 degrees, meaning there is added stress on employees physical capabilities.
-As many roles on a remote site village require employees to spend a period of their day outside, you must be prepared.
-Cater Care will ensure you have all of the necessary Personal Protective Equipment (PPE) and water to remain safe and healthy on site.
+- Remote sites are exactly that – remote.
+In parts of the Northern Territory and Western Australia temperatures can reach up to 50C, which can put more stress on you physically.
+Many jobs require you to spend time each day outside, and you must be prepared.
+Cater Care will ensure you have all necessary personal protective equipment (PPE) and water so that you stay safe and healthy on site.

 - Remote villages can be a long way from services like banks, post offices, shopping centres and pharmacies.
 Usually, what you take out with you will need to last you for that roster period.
 Most villages have a small retail section where you can buy personal items.

 If you’re considering a career in the remote or mining sector and would like to talk about your suitability for a role with Cater Care, contact us.